-- competitive base salaries and benefits; - annual cash incentives that focus on the financial performance of the Business Units and Mullen Group, including annual return on invested capital thresholds; and - an equity-based award that focuses on the long term growth in shareholder value consisting of share options for senior management.
+- competitive base salaries and benefits; - > monthly performance plan with a focus on retention of key leaders within Mullen Group; - annual cash incentives that focus on the financial performance of the Business Units and Mullen Group, including annual return on invested capital thresholds; and - > an equity-based award that focuses on the long term growth in shareholder value consisting of share options for senior management.

-Our approach to compensation is unique and is designed to work for Mullen Group by ensuring that the total compensation available to employees, senior management and executives is aligned with our corporate goals.
+Our approach to compensation is unique and is designed to work for Mullen Group's business model of diversified operating segments and geographic differences by ensuring that the total compensation available to employees, senior management and executives is aligned with our corporate goals.